tazbiafatima/YouTube_analysis_2023/README.md

 # YouTube_analysis_2023

+## Data Collection

 This project aims to create a pipeline classifying YouTube videos on a particular category.

-The docs directory contains output docs for testing The data directory contains .csv files after the python files have been executed.
-The docs directory contains output docs for testing
+- The docs directory contains output docs for testing
-6
-The data directory contains .csv files after the python files have been executed.
+- The data directory contains .csv files after the python files have been executed.
-7

 ​
 8
 data_api.py - contains code to create a base dataset of all videos on a particular topic.